tpruzina/spreload/README.md

 SPEEDUP = avgfirefox / avgspreloadfirefox = 1.267 -> ~27% speedup (cold start)

-Note: Averaged from 3 runs with 3 windows and several tabs (same ff settings), in all cases deviation was <500ms compared to average.
+Note1: Averaged from 3 runs with 3 windows and several tabs (same ff settings), in all cases deviation was <500ms compared to average.
+Note2: Only userprofile and extensions were preloaded (~/.mozilla/), not firefox binary/libraries etc.
 </pre>

 Any suggestions or bugreports are wellcome.